 How to claim exemptions

-- You must send official proof of any qualifications, such as academic transcripts or award certificates, along with your registration form so that we can assess if you are eligible for exemptions.
+- You must send official proof of any qualifications, including full academic transcripts and award certificates, along with your registration form so that we can assess if you are eligible for exemptions.

 - Online print outs of academic transcripts are not acceptable.
 Only copies of official documentation, signed and stamped by the awarding body, can be accepted.

 - ACCA can only award exemptions for qualifications from recognised institutions (those recognised by the local Ministry of Education).
-If your institution is not listed on the exemption enquiry database, please ask your institution to send copies of their documents to ACCA for review.
+If your institution is not listed on the exemptions calculator, please ask your institution to send copies of their documents to ACCA for review.

 - If ACCA has not been given the opportunity to fully assess a qualification by an awarding body, then that qualification may not be accredited.
 In this case, fewer exemptions may be available.
 Unfortunately ACCA does not consider applications from students for further exemptions in these circumstances.